MyMangatheque/quicksnipdart/CONTRIBUTING.md

 ## Final Notes

-Whether you’re fixing a tiny typo, writing a new snippet, or dreaming up big features, every bit counts! 🛠️
+Whether you’re fixing a tiny typo, writing a new snippet or a new component, or dreaming up big features, every bit counts! 🛠️

-If you have any questions or need help, feel free to open a new [GitHub discussion](https://github.com/dostonnabotov/quicksnip/discussions).
+If you have any questions or need help, feel free to open a new [GitHub discussion](https://github.com/mymangatheque/quicksnipdart/discussions).

 Happy coding! 💻✨